Before you apply for your visa

 A Biometric Residence Permit (BRP) is an ID card which contains the details of your immigration permission.
 It is your ‘visa’ and you will need it to travel outside and re-enter the UK, to show your right to study, and your right to work.
 It is credit card-sized, and you will need to collect it either from the University or from a Post Office, depending which option you chose in your visa application.

 If you have applied for your Student visa outside the UK, you will get a sticker in your passport called a ‘vignette’.
 This is a document that gives you permission to travel to the UK.
 It is only valid for 30 days (90 days in some cases), so you must travel within those dates, or you will need to apply for a replacement.

 Once you arrive in the UK, you will collect your Biometric Residence Permit (BRP), which contains the full details of your immigration permission.

 If you hold an EU/EEA/Swiss passport or national ID card (i.e. you are a citizen), and you moved to the UK before 31 December 2020, you may have already applied for the EU Settlement Scheme (EUSS).
 If you have been granted settled or pre-settled status under the EUSS then you do not need a separate visa to study in the UK.

-If you arrived/will arrive in the UK after this date, you must instead apply for immigration permission under the Student route if your main purpose for coming to the UK is to study.
+If you first arrived in the UK after this date, you must instead apply for immigration permission under the Student route if your main purpose for coming to the UK is to study.

 EU Settlement Scheme

 All students who are registered full time and residing in Scotland for more than 3 months have full access to the NHS.

 If you need to apply for a visa, you will be required to pay the Immigration Health Surcharge.
 This will give you full access to the NHS.